 Consider creating mandatory breaks for your foster families in between animals.

-For example: implement a one week break after foster kittens go back to the shelter.
-Try a one month break after a long-term, behaviorally-challenged dog gets adopted.
+For example: implement a one week break after a litter of foster kittens goes back to the shelter.
+Try a one month break for foster homes after a long-term, behaviorally-challenged dog gets adopted.

 Help families avoid burnout by creating the norm of taking a break between new animals.
 It’s not on them to decide.
 This reduces their guilt.

 This also goes for staff.
 Take a hard look at how much work they’re taking home and the toll that’s taking on them.

 Develop a break-positive culture at work to reduce individual decision-making.